crukci-bioinformatics/clarityclient2/src/site/markdown/caching.md

-For example, if one tries fetching 10,000 artifacts in one call to the API's "`.../artifacts/batch/retrieve`" end point it will take longer than making 20 calls for 500 artifacts (500 per call is the optimum number given by Genologics, though testing has shown this can vary between installations).
+For example, if one tries fetching 10,000 artifacts in one call to the API's "`.../artifacts/batch/retrieve`" end point it will take longer than making 20 calls for 500 artifacts (500 per call is the optimum number given by Illumina, though testing has shown this can vary between installations).

 As of release 2.22, the client library will batch bulk operations with large numbers of objects into one or more calls to the relevant API end point